thmsrgrs/iDIFr/README.md

 ## Why iDIFr?

-Most DIF packages focus on two-group comparisons along a single demographic dimension. `iDIFr` is built around the idea that test-takers carry multiple identities simultaneously, and that DIF sometimes only appears at the *intersection* of those identities — for example, in the group "women from non-English-speaking backgrounds aged 18–30", rather than in any single group.
+Most DIF packages focus on two-group comparisons along a single demographic dimension. `iDIFr` is built around the idea that test-takers belong to multiple groups simultaneously, and that DIF sometimes only appears at the *intersection* of those identities.

 Key features: